srijitmondal/Employee-Terminal/README.md

 ## 🚀 Overview
 **Geomaticx ET** is a complete employee management system.
-It runs in the background, collecting real-time location updates and displaying traveled routes on an interactive map.
+It runs in the background, collecting real-time location updates and displaying traveled routes on an interactive mobile application.

 ## ✨ Features
 ✅ **Background Location Tracking** – Seamlessly collects location data in real-time.